-10. Set clear limits on physical acting out.
+10. Set clear limits on physical aggression.

 "You can tell us and show us how mad you are without hurting.
 Come, let's tell Henry how mad you are; I'll help you.
 You can yell NO and you can stomp your foot as hard as you want.
 You can yell MOM! and I will always help.”

 Kids are entitled to their feelings, which have a way of just showing up in human beings, like our arms and legs.
 But all humans, even little ones, are responsible for what they do with their arms and legs and feelings.
 Our job as parents is to teach them healthy self-management techniques without being punitive, which always makes kids more physically aggressive.